lsst-sitcom/sitcomtn-037/index.rst

 ^^^^^^^

 - Complete transition of the Antu servers to the summit.
-  This task is required before many of the Tier 2 tasks can make significant process.
-  This is because because the Rapid Analysis framework will run on this cluster.
+  This task is required before many of the Tier 2 tasks can make significant process because the Rapid Analysis payload and supporting framework will run on this cluster.

 Tier 2:
 ^^^^^^^